Alam Simsim

 Alam Simsim (عالم سمسم) is an Arabic language Egyptian co-production of the children's television series Sesame Street.
 Alam Simsim is Arabic for "Sesame World".

 The show, funded by the U.S. Government's U.S. Agency for International Development (USAID), is a cooperative project between Egypt's AlKarma Edutainment and the USA's Sesame Workshop (formerly Children's Television Workshop).

-Production history

-The show debuted in late 2000, and now has more than 240 episodes.

-Satellite broadcaster Future Television of Lebanon picked up the show in November 2005, expanding possible viewership to more than 200 million viewers in the Arab States.
-The series was dubbed into Classical Arabic and local live-action content was filmed for different countries.

-Characters and location
+Overview

 The show is set in the imaginary Alam Simsim (Sesame World) neighborhood in Egypt, which looks like a greener version of Old Cairo.
 The neighborhood is centered on a small public square surrounded by a park.
 The public square includes a store owned by 'Am Girgas (a Coptic grocer) and a carpenter's shop owned by 'Am Hussein, while the apartments above the stores are occupied by 'Am Hussein's family: his wife, 'Ama Kheireya, his teenage daughter Mona, and his young son Kareem.
 A nearby library is run by a young woman named Nabila.
 The humans are referred to as 'Am and 'Ama, which are "Uncle" and "Aunt" in Egyptian Arabic.
 These titles denote familiarity common in Egyptian neighborhoods.